howtographql/howtographql/content/frontend/react-apollo/0-introduction.md

 ### Why a GraphQL Client?

-In the [Clients](/advanced/0-clients/) section in the GraphQL part, we already covered the responsibilities of a GraphQL client on a higher level, now it's time to get bit more concrete.
+In the [Clients](/advanced/0-clients/) section in the GraphQL part, we already covered the responsibilities of a GraphQL client on a higher level, now it's time to get more concrete.

 In short, you should use a GraphQL client for tasks that are repetitive and agnostic to the app you're building.
 For example, being able to send queries and mutations without having to worry about lower-level networking details or maintaining a local cache.
 This is functionality that you'll want in any frontend application that's talking to a GraphQL server - why build it yourself if you can use one of the amazing GraphQL clients out there?